tremo123/Ogar-unlimited/README.md

  10. and other features such as merge or nojoin or kick/killrange
  11. Better physics (ejected mass and split)
  12. Colortext command (Changes console output color and style)
+ 13. Live Console (see gameserver.ini, where a live console appears) NOTE: this is way different that Ogarserv's Console

 (You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))